rento-fox/Code-Guides/Intro To Programming/ITP Naming Conventions.md

-# Common Programming Naming Conventions, <br> And Their Typical Use Cases (by ChatGPT)
+# Common Programming Naming Conventions, <br> and Their Typical Use Cases (by ChatGPT)

 ## Camel Case (camelCase)
 The first word starts with a lowercase letter, <br>